Honors and Awards 2010

-GIM Hospitalist Dr. Imran Khawaja honored with the 2010 “Golden Pager” Award
+GIM Hospitalist Imran Khawaja, M.D., honored with the 2010 “Golden Pager” Award

 This award is given by the University Hospitals nursing staff to the “one physician who demonstrates empathy for patients, collaboration with nurses, and an overall dedication to the medical profession.”
 Also nominated were GIM hospitalists Drs.
 Emilia Thomas, Ali Zamanian, Bielose Konwe, Ketul Patel, and Amit Kothari.

-Roopali Gupta, M.D., awarded a prestigious HRSA Geriatric Academic Career Award
+Gupta awarded prestigious HRSA Geriatric Academic Career Award

 Watson Clinical Excellence Prize goes to Gary Reed, M.D.

-Gary Reed, M.D., was selected as the first recipient of the Watson Prize for Excellence in Clinical Medicine.
+Gary Reed, M.D., was selected as the first recipient of the Patricia and William L. Watson Jr., M.D.
+Award for Excellence in Clinical Medicine.
 This award will be given annually to honor a member of the UT Southwestern faculty for excellence in contributions as a clinician and/or clinical innovator.
 The award is supported by an endowment gift from Dr. Bill Watson, a graduate of UT Southwestern, and his wife Patricia.
 They have requested that it be used "to recognize a physician who has a profound impact on patients and their families through hands-on clinical care."